ryantd42/NY-Legislative-Git/2023/S4085A-2023/bill.md

  nation called for pursuant to section one of this act shall  be  one  of ceremonial  nature  and  the  official name of such highway shall not be changed as a result of this act.
   § 3.
-Such signing required pursuant to section two of this  act  shall at a minimum include the following language:
- "In  honor and in memory of the John Jay High School students who served and gave their lives for our country:
-  Pfc.
-Kenneth Richard Jaconetti
-  Lt.
-Cmdr.
-George Russell Matthews
-  Pfc.
-Philip Grant Chipchase
-  Lance Cpl.
-Howard J. Alaimo
-  Cpl.
-James J. Jackowski
-  Cpl.
-Bert D. Corcoran"
-  § 4.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05457-01-3
+  LBD05457-03-3